 2 types of idealism:

-1. Objective idealism (as a primary spiritual, existing independently of a person, objective idealism is the teaching of Plato)
+1. Objective idealism (as the primary spiritual, existing independently of man, objective idealism is the teaching of Plato)

-2. Subjective (the spiritual ideal principle depends on the person - the will - that is, the initial principle depends on the subject).
+2. Subjective (the spiritual ideal principle depends on the person - the will - that is, the original principle depends on the subject).

-The question is how our knowledge of the world relates to the world: whether they correspond to this world or not.
-In essence, this is a question about the cognizability of the world: if knowledge corresponds to the surrounding world, then it is true and the world is cognizable by man.
+The question is how our knowledge about the world relates to the world: do they correspond to this world or not.
+Essentially, this is a question about the knowability of the world: if knowledge corresponds to the surrounding world, then it is true and the world is knowable by man.
 If knowledge does not correspond to the state of affairs, then the world is unknowable by man.
-For the most part, philosophical teachings (both materialistic and idealistic) recognize the cognizability of the world, although the process of cognition itself is interpreted in different ways.
-However, in philosophy there are teachings that affirm the fundamental unknowability of the world.
-Such a philosophical movement is agnosticism.
+For the most part, philosophical teachings (both materialistic and idealistic) recognize the knowability of the world, although the process of cognition itself is interpreted in different ways.
+At the same time, in philosophy there are teachings that affirm the fundamental unknowability of the world.
+This philosophical movement is agnosticism